turingschool/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 ## Required Setup
 * Install figaro (Add to :development, :test block in gemfile)
 * `bundle`
+* `bundle exec figaro install`
+* `rails db:{create,migrate}`
 * Request a Propublica API key
 * Add the key to `application.yml` and name it: `govt_api_key`

 ## Optional Manual Setup
-The rest of this setup is on [this setup branch](https://github.com/turingschool-examples/congress-tracker-2108/tree/api_testing_tools_setup) if you'd like to pull it down and start from that point instead:
+The rest of this setup is on [this setup branch](https://github.com/turingschool-examples/congress-tracker-2110/tree/api_testing_tools_setup) if you'd like to pull it down and start from that point instead:

 * Add the faraday gem just below bcrypt in gemfile